Causal Inferences in Small Area Estimation

-Figure \ref{fig:app_rrmse} illustrates the behaviour of relative bias and root mean square error, confirming the characteristics of the different estimators already highlighted in the simulation studies presented in the previous section.
-Figure \ref{fig:het_est2} shows that IPW-MQ and IPW-EBLUP outperform the IPW-Direct in capturing the heterogeneity of the average treatment effects and they are in the reasonable range.
-The estimates obtained through the IPW-Direct method show a large variation and the values of area-specific ATE can be very far from the true range.
+Figure \ref{fig:app_rrmse} illustrates the box plots of the median values of area-specific relative bias and relative root MSE computed over replications, confirming the characteristics of the different estimators.
+We see that IPW-EBLUP and IPW-MQ work well in terms of both bias and relative root MSE compared with the IPW-Direct.
+This point is also highlighted in the series of model-based simulation studies in Section \ref{S-sec:supp_Simulation} of the Supplementary Material.
+Figure \ref{fig:het_est2} shows that IPW-MQ and IPW-EBLUP outperform the IPW-Direct in capturing the heterogeneity of the average treatment effects over the areas.
+It illustrates that the distribution of the estimated effects by IPW-MQ and IPW-EBLUP (solid blue and red liens) is closer to the true distribution of the effects (dashed line) than the one estimated by IPW-Direct.
+The direct estimator is not even able to cover the whole rage of the true range of the treatment effects.